Nandu (film): Plot

-Ramkumar Sharma is a sickly engineer living in Lucknow in a large family.
+Ramkumar Sharma is a sickly engineer living in Lucknow, Uttar Pradesh in a large family.
 He suffers from asthma and does not like the behaviour of his autocratic father, but is deeply attached to his loving mother.
-Unable to get along with his father who compels him to marry a girl of his choice, Sharma leaves for Madras.
+Unable to get along with his father who compels him to marry a girl of his choice, Sharma leaves for Madras, Tamil Nadu.
 He finds a job there and meets Seetha.
 Once settled, he goes around looking for a house with the help of house broker.
-Incidentally, he finds Seetha residing as a tenant in a portion under the very same house.
+Incidentally, he finds Seetha residing as a tenant in a portion in the very same house.
 He likes the portion and agrees to start living there.
 The lives of the girls who live in portions of the large house are brightened by the appearance of the engineer from Lucknow.
-Of them, two of them try to impress Sharma.
+Two of them try to impress Sharma.
 One of them is the house owner's daughter, while the other is Seetha.
 Eventually, he ends up marrying Seetha.